4HMZ4/gAssistBot/README.md

 ## Features
 ### This bot has basic moderation features
-- Clear Chat
+- Clear chat
-- kick
+- kick members
-- ban
+- ban members
-- unban
+- unban members
+- modify nicknames

 ### There are also some **FUN** features
 - 8Ball
   - You can also use the :8ball: emoji to initiate the command
 - ping
-  - Returns pong as well as the ping of the server
+  - Returns pong as well as the ping of the server also allowing you to use the :ping_pong: emoji

 ### Dont worry more will be coming.